BrenoTeixeira/star_jeans_ETL_and_visualization/README.md

 In this step, two dashboards were made — one for Macy's and another for H&M products — using Power BI desktop and then published in Power BI web.

-To maintain the dashboard up to date, it was necessary to connect the local database wit Power BI web.
+To maintain the dashboard up to date, it was necessary to connect the local database with Power BI web and schedule a daily update of the data.

 ## H&M
 <img src='images/dash_hm.PNG'>